OVI / DUI Lawyer For Delaware, Ohio

 The Dominy Law Firm is located just south of Delaware County and regularly represents clients for OVI / DUI in Delaware, Ohio.
 This page provides information for individuals charged with DUI/OVI cases in Delaware and also for residents of Delaware County with DUI/OVI cases in other central Ohio courts.
 Many DUI/OVI cases are filed in the Delaware area, as the area is patrolled by three law enforcement agencies: the Delaware Police Department, the Ohio State Highway Patrol, and the Delaware County Sheriff’s Office.
 Most of those cases are filed in the Delaware Municipal Court, and some are filed in mayor’s courts located within Delaware County.

 Being accused of DUI/OVI in Delaware, Ohio raises many questions.
 When can I drive again?
 What is the potential sentence?
-What are my next steps?
-Should I plead guilty or should I fight the DUI/OVI?
+What should I do next?
+Should I enter a quick plea of guilty or should I contest the DUI/OVI?
 If you are asking these types of questions, you are in the right place.
 The website of the Dominy Law Firm is full of DUI/OVI information, and that information is applicable to DUI/OVI cases in Delaware, Ohio.

 When Can I Drive Again?